Public housing in the United Kingdom: Council housing estates

-The design and character of a council estate is related to the government initiative that allowed it to be built.
-The estates of the Addison Act are mixed tenure estates with generously proportioned semi-detached houses designed to be fit for heroes, albeit only affordable by the most prosperous workers.
-The generosity changed in the 1930s, with the push to eliminate the slums.
-Aneurin Bevan's, new towns and estates planned to the Tudor Walters standards were designed to be the pinnacle of housing to which all classes would aspire.
+Governmental initiatives have heavily influenced the architectural design and character of council estates.
+After the Great War, there was a public call for 'homes fit for heroes' that led to the Addison Act where mixed-tenure estates were built with generously proportioned semi-detached houses designed, albeit only affordable by the most prosperous workers.
+In the 1930s, the intents changed with the push to eliminate inner city slums of the back-to-back housing.
+Aneurin Bevan's new towns and estates planned to the Tudor Walters standards were designed to be the pinnacle of housing to which all classes would aspire.
 This gradually changed through the 1950s and 1960s, partly due to the increase in private housebuilding under Harold Macmillan, as well as due to dropping standards, especially with the adoption of system-building by many local authorities across the UK in the 1960s.
 Nonetheless, space standards in council homes (based on those prescribed by the Parker-Morris Report remained above those of many privately built dwellings at the time.

 The earliest council estates were built within the borough boundaries on low value land that was walking distance from the places of employment.
 When that was exhausted, peripheral estates were built on the edge of the town.
 Residents needed to commute by public transport or bicycle, as almost none of the people living in these areas had cars until well after World War II.
+Even before 1939, it was recognised that the favoured 'garden surburb' model of development, with low density housing on the edges of cities produced problems of social alienation, lack of amenities and often higher shopping and transport costs.
 Councils bought vacant land in neighbouring boroughs to build overspill estates.
-In Greater Manchester, this included Wythenshawe in the 1920s and then Hattersley in the 1960s.
+In Greater Manchester, this included Wythenshawe in 1930 and then Hattersley in the 1960s.
 Later, infill estates were created on small pieces of brown field land that had been vacated by contracting heavy industry.

 Some pit villages, such as Grimethorpe in Yorkshire, are almost entirely composed of original council housing.
 Leeds has Seacroft – the 'town within the city'.
 Sheffield boasts the award-winning Park Hill.
 Both Seacroft and Park Hill are now undergoing major redevelopment.
 In Tyneside, large council estates include Byker and Walker in Newcastle, Felling in Gateshead and Meadow Well in North Tyneside, the site of violent civil disorder in 1991.
 Meadow Well has been largely redeveloped since this unrest, with most of the old housing having been demolished.